morrisalp/finetune_owsm/README.md

 * Update installation with missing dependencies and avoid script that corrupts current conda env
 * Add flag for dataloader workers (`--num_workers`) and lower default to avoid errors with too many open files
 * Fix `--langs` and `--tasks` for evaluation.
+* Fix swapped "seen" and "unseen" labels in evaluation output.